ibm-cloud-docs/atracker/cloud_services_atracker.md

 `[*]` {{site.data.keyword.cos_full_notm}} (COS) generates global, and location-based events.
 * By default, bucket management events such as the creation of a bucket are collected automatically.
 * Collection of data events in your account is optional.
 You must configure each bucket to enable data events by selecting the option **Track data events**.
-* {{site.data.keyword.mdms_short}} generates global events only, for each transition of the order state.

 ## VMware Solutions